vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 - [Importing the private key to geth](blog/create-full-ethereum-keypair-and-address#importing-the-private-key-to-geth)
 - [Complete example](blog/create-full-ethereum-keypair-and-address#complete-example)

 This article is a guide on how to generate an ECDSA private key and derive its Ethereum address.
-Using OpenSSL and keccak-256sum from a bash terminal.
+Using OpenSSL and keccak-256sum from a  terminal.

 You can find a working implementation of keccak-256sum [here](https://github.com/maandree/sha3sum).
 Cool thing, it exists as a package in the [Arch User Repository as well](https://aur.archlinux.org/packages/sha3sum/).

 **Warning SHA3 != keccak**.
 Ethereum is using the keccak-256 algorithm and not the standard sha3.
-More info on [Stackoverflow](http://ethereum.stackexchange.com/questions/550/which-cryptographic-hash-function-does-ethereum-use).
+More info at [Stackoverflow](http://ethereum.stackexchange.com/questions/550/which-cryptographic-hash-function-does-ethereum-use).

 I have a [repository](https://github.com/vkobel/ethereum-generate-wallet) with complete scripts in both bash and python if you'd like.

 ## Generating the EC private key
 First of all we use OpenSSL ecparam command to generate an elliptic curve private key.
 Ethereum standard is to use the secp256k1 curve.
-Bitcoin is using this curve as well.
+The same curve is used by Bitcoin.

 This command will print the private key in PEM format (using the wonderful ASN.1 key structure) on stdout.
 If you want more OpenSSL info on elliptic curves, please feel free to [dig further](https://wiki.openssl.org/index.php/Command_Line_Elliptic_Curve_Operations).